dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

   An "overclocked" CPU is one that has been tweaked to run at a higher-than-normal clock frequency: this increases the CPU's performance, but generates additional heat that must be dissipated by heat sinks and fans.

-Each *core* of the CPU is an independent computational unit, having its own ALU, control logic, registers, and (in some cases) cache.
-Low-cost embedded processors are typically *single-core*, but most laptop and server CPUs are *multi-core*: the CPU contains multiple independent processing units, each capable of fetching and executing its own stream of instructions.
+Each **core** of the CPU is an independent computational unit, having its own ALU, control logic, registers, and (in some cases) cache.
+Low-cost embedded processors are typically **single-core**, but most laptop and server CPUs are **multi-core**: the CPU contains multiple independent processing units, each capable of fetching and executing its own stream of instructions.

-A multi-core system can execute multiple tasks in parallel and share data across its cores through main memory.
-This can enhance the performance of some applications, but keeping multiple threads of a program synchronized across multiple cores is not easy.
+A multi-core system can execute multiple tasks in parallel, and share data across its cores through main memory.
+It's challenging, however, to keep multiple threads of a program synchronized across multiple cores.
+The Raspberry Pi 3's CPU has four cores.

 ### Main Memory